ember-learn/ember-styleguide/docs/concepts/markdown.md

 - list item 2
 - list item 3

+> You can also add some block quotes if you like.

 #### Header 4

 You thought you got away with 3 headers, well you haven't seen nothin yet!